MayKoder/Space-Partitioning/docs/index.md

 ---
 ## Different approaches by different games

 There are a lot of games using Space Partitioning these days, it's almost a "must", but in the old days of video games, space partitioning wasn't so common.
-Some games like **DOOM**, **Quake** and **Wolfenstein** used BSP implementations to render 3D looking graphics.
+Some games like **DOOM**, **Quake** and **Wolfenstein** used BSP implementations to render 3D graphics.

 DOOM used a BSP (Binary Space Partitioning) tree to solve the VSD problem.
 This BSP allowed the DOOM developers to build complex 3D maps that could be rendered at real with slow PC's.